 The technical term for zooming in and out is changing your Focal length.

-I won't go into much technical detail here - it's not what this Summer Project is for and we cover that extensively in our 'full' courses as it has lots of applications both in portraiture, storytelling and more but I want you to know this:
+I won't go into much technical detail here - it's not what this short course is about and we cover that extensively in our 'full' courses as it has lots of applications both in portraiture, storytelling and more but I want you to know this:

-Changing how zoomed in or not your camera is, will determine HOW MUCH of the space your camera will see but also, HOW it will see.
+Changing how zoomed in or not your camera is, will determine HOW MUCH of the space your camera will see but also, HOW it will see it.

 But when you zoom in, you compress that space - both in terms of its depth ( think of it as if you had lassood the background and are dragging it back closer to yourself, making a harmonica out of the space) .
 Look at how much denser the wood looks in the zoomed in image compared to the no zoom one in the image below.
 It's as if all the trees in the background got brought in closer to her with the zoom.